0xSero/partisia-docs/docs/node-operations/start-running-a-node.md

 This page gives you a brief introduction of what a node is, the importance of joining the node community if you want to run a node and an overview of what type of node you can run with the amount of MPC tokens you have available.

 ## What is a node?
 Nodes are the computers in the blockchain network.
 They perform services for the users of the blockchain, first and foremost they facilitate the transactions that happens on the blockchain.
-From the transaction costs paid by users, the node operator can make revenue.
+From the transaction costs the node operator can make revenue.

 ## Onboarding